Skip to content Skip to footer navigation

 Try to find a power bank that can completely recharge your smartphone at least twice before requiring a recharge, as this should keep you covered for one to two days at a time.

-A 10,000mAh power bank should be able to charge a smartphone up to three times and a 20,000mAh power bank more than six times
+A 10,000mAh power bank should recharge a smartphone up to three times, while a 20,000mAh power bank can provide more than six full charges

-Power banks can range from single charge (3000mAh) to well over (20,000mAh), and most of the latest smartphones have a battery with around 3000mAh.
-A 10,000mAh power bank should be able to charge a smartphone up to three times and a 20,000mAh power bank more than six times.
+Power banks vary in capacity, ranging from around 3000mAh for a single charge to over 20,000mAh.
+Considering most modern smartphones have a battery capacity of roughly 3000mAh, a 10,000mAh power bank should recharge a smartphone up to three times, while a 20,000mAh power bank can provide more than six full charges.

 Size and weight

 Size and weight generally increase with mAh capacity.
-While a 20,000mAh model may seem like a handy option, it may be too big for your pocket.
+While a 20,000mAh power bank may seem like a handy option, it could be too big for your pocket.

-If you're looking to keep your phone charged at a one-day music festival, picnic or during a night out, look into a pocket-sized model with at least 6000–10,000mAh.
+If you're looking to keep your phone charged at a one-day music festival, picnic, or on a night out, look into a pocket-sized model with at least 6000–10,000mAh.
 Other situations, such as hikes that take you away from power for a number of days, may call for larger models, but these are usually too big for most pockets.

 Shape and style